Pillar 02 — Hands-Free Programme

 Incentive spirometry, balloon inflation, breathing through a straw — the standard respiratory exercises after high-level SCI are boring, repetitive, and easy to abandon.
 Adherence is the real problem, not effectiveness.
 The harmonica solves the adherence problem by being musical.

-Playing the harmonica requires sustained, controlled inhalation (draw notes) and exhalation (blow notes), alternating in musical rhythm.
-Every phrase is a micro-workout for the same muscles that physiotherapists want you to train.
-A typical three-minute song delivers several hundred coordinated breath cycles of varying depth and force — far more engaging than counting repetitions on a spirometer.
+Playing the harmonica means drawing air in (draw notes) and pushing it out (blow notes), over and over, in rhythm.
+Every phrase is a small workout for the exact muscles your physiotherapist wants you to train.
+A three-minute song is several hundred breaths of different sizes and strengths — far more interesting than counting reps on a breathing gadget.

-This programme is not a replacement for respiratory physiotherapy.
-If you have a tracheostomy, phrenic nerve pacemaker, or a ventilator dependency that affects your ability to generate airflow at the mouth, speak with your respiratory team before starting.
+Important: this programme does not replace your breathing physiotherapy.
+If you have a tracheostomy, a phrenic nerve pacemaker, or you use a ventilator that affects how you move air at your mouth, talk to your respiratory team before you start.
+This one matters — please do not skip it.

 Why it works where straws fail